Anti-Inflammatory Diets and IBS

 • Not designed for inflammation reduction: While the Low FODMAP diet is highly effective for reducing IBS symptoms, it’s not specifically an anti-inflammatory diet.
 So, it doesn’t address inflammation like the Paleo and Mediterranean diets.

-• May impact the gut microbiome: Long-term avoidance of high FODMAP foods that contain prebiotics can reduce gut bacteria.
-So, it is recommended to add back the foods you do tolerate, even if in small amounts.
+• May impact the gut microbiome: Long-term avoidance of high FODMAP foods, which contain prebiotics, can reduce gut bacteria.
+Therefore, it is recommended to reintroduce the foods you tolerate, even in small amounts.

 My Personal Experience with the Low FODMAP Diet

 After trialing the Paleo diet and seeing an improvement but no complete resolution of my symptoms, I added on the Low FODMAP diet.
 The initial elimination phase was challenging – I had to adjust my usual meals, learn to read labels for common high FODMAP ingredients, and find low FODMAP substitutes for my favorite foods.
-And going out to eat can be challenging because so many foods contain garlic and onions!
+Going out to eat can be challenging because many foods contain garlic and onions.

 Being a dietitian was helpful for me while navigating the Low FODMAP diet, but this was a new territory for me.